What is vulvovaginal candidiasis?

 - Iron deficiency anaemia

-- On top of another skin condition, often psoriasis, lichen planus or lichen sclerosus.
+- An underlying skin condition, such as vulval psoriasis, lichen planus or lichen sclerosus

 What are the symptoms?